The Iron Rose: Release

-The Iron Rose was released 12 April 1973 by Les Films ABC.
+The Iron Rose was released in France on 6 December 1973 by Les Films ABC.

 Home media

 La Rose de Fer was released on DVD in its original aspect ratio of 1.62:1 on 20 January 2005 in Europe by X-Rated Kult DVD, in the UK on 28 March 2005 by Redemption Films and in the US on 25 September 2007 by Redemption.

 It was released on Blu-ray on 24 January 2012 by Kino Lorber/Redemption in a newly restored HD remaster in an aspect ratio of 1.67:1, containing an English dubbed version and the original French audio, both in LPMC 2.0, with the inclusion of optional English subtitles.
 Special features on the set included trailers, interviews with Pascal and Perrey, and a booklet essay by Video Watchdog editor Tim Lucas.

 The film was additionally released on Blu-ray by Redemption as part of a five-disc collection, along with Fascination, La Vampire Nue, Le Frisson des Vampires and Lèvres de Sang.

 In 2017, it was announced that The Iron Rose will be released on Blu-ray in the United Kingdom by Screenbound Pictures subsidiary Black House on 16 November 2017; it will be the first Rollin film available in the UK in that format.

+In 2025, The Iron Rose was re-released on Blu-ray and 4K Blu-ray in both the United Kingdom and the United States by Indicator, in an edition featuring a new master and both the French and UK versions of the film.